-Thames Water work with the EA to model the predicted impacts of growth on rivers so that the consent limits are amended accordingly where necessary.
-As part of the EA's current national review of consent limits, the EA has proposed tightening the phosphorus consent at Cranleigh between 2020 and 2025.
+Thames Water are working with the Environment Agency to model the predicted impacts of growth on rivers, regardless of whether a site has capacity or not, so that the discharge consent limits are amended accordingly and with investment to upgrade sites planned to prevent the river from deteriorating further.
+As part of the Environment Agency's current national review of consent limits, the Environment Agency has proposed tightening the phosphorus consent at Cranleigh between 2020 and 2025.
 If the lower phosphorus limit is brought into force, a further review of growth forecasts will be undertaken, in order to develop an appropriate programme of upgrades to continue complying with the discharge consent.